CFHS code : PL361

-The family lived at 44 Parkside [Petersfield House] and then later at Paston House, Bateman Street.
+The family lived at 44 Parkside (Petersfield House) and then later at Paston House, Bateman Street.
 William was a fellow, tutor and chaplain of Downing College from 1855 until his death aged 42 years.
-He died a wealthy man, leaving effects of just under £18,000 on his death [£1.4 in 2019 values]
+He had been ill for some time and newspapers of the time reported ‘the severity of the attacks from which he suffered increased, and his respected parents were summoned from Exeter to his bedside.
+On Saturday, we regret to state the case terminated fatally’.
+He died a wealthy man, leaving effects of just under £18,000 on his death (£1.4 in 2019 values).

 Elizabeth was born Anne Elizabeth in Paris.
 Her parents were Anthony Lax and Jane Fisher.
-Her father was a doctor and surgeon, and appears to have worked overseas.
-Elizabeth was born in Paris, and her brother had been born in Napoli some 5 years earlier.
+Anthony Fisher was a doctor and surgeon, and appears to have mainly worked overseas as her brother had been born in Napoli some 5 years earlier.
 The family returned to live in London, and her mother died in London in March 1851 when Elizabeth was 15 years old.
 By that time they were living at 9 Pall Mall East, where her father was described as a Parisian doctor and member of the College of Surgeons in London.
 In 1861 Anne was living alone with her father at 14 York Place, Portman Square, London with a governess, and four further servants including a footman.
-She appears to have led a very comfortable life, and when her father died in 1867 he left £40,000 [£3.1m in 2019 values]
+She appears to have led a very comfortable life, and when her father died in 1867 he left £40,000 (£3.1m in 2019 values)

 She married William Bennett Pike in London in 1864 when she was 27 years old.
 He died less than 10 years later leaving her with five children – the last of whom was born two months after the death of William.